Skip to main content

 The UChicago Urban Teacher Education Program believes that hands-on, lifelong learning is foundational to effective public education.

 The University of Chicago Urban Teacher Education Program (UChicago UTEP) launched in 2003 as one of the first teacher residency programs in the country.
-It has continued since as a model for urban teacher preparation designed for aspiring teachers who are committed to social justice and educational equity.
+It continues to be a model for urban teacher preparation designed for aspiring teachers who are committed to social justice and educational equity.
 Today, UChicago UTEP is an integral part of the University of Chicago's Urban Education Institute, which bridges education research and practice to create reliably excellent public schooling.

 Relationships are foundational to teaching and learning